Natively Format JavaScript Dates and Times

 date-fns

-library for many of it's helpful methods, but I'm much more aware of the native browser APIs and try to use them when or if they are appropriate for my needs.
+library for many of its helpful methods, but I'm much more aware of the native browser APIs and try to use them when or if they are appropriate for my needs.